artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

     # Endless loop
     while [ true ]; do
-      # Wait while pseudo-file doesn't exists (controller not connected or not initialized yet)
+      # Wait while pseudo-file doesn't exists (controller is not connected or is not initialized yet)
       while [ ! -e $clovercon ]; do usleep 100; done
       # Reading buttons
       buttons=$(cat $clovercon | hexdump -v -e '1/1 "%02x"' -n 32)
       buttons=${buttons:20:4}
       # Appending pressed button to "str" variable
       str="$str $buttons"
-      # If "str" variable is longer that password string, cut it
+      # If "str" variable is longer than password string, cut it
       # So we get only last presses
       [ "${#str}" -gt "${#password}" ] && str="${str:$((${#str}-${#password})):${#password}}"